 Answering these types of questions will help you get a picture of what a good retirement looks like.
 It will also help identify some financial costs, i.e. what it costs to go on one or more cruises a year or to be mortgage-free when you retire.

 Saving and investing

 The main differences here is the risk and reward involved and the return of and on your money.

 Saving money in a bank account is generally safe, depending on the bank.
 However, it has usually also had a minimal reward.
 The reward likely being interest earned on the cash.
 It’s been some time since interest rates on cash were above low single figures.
 This means that you are getting a meagre rate of return on your money, but you should get the return of your money, i.e. if you put in £100 you should get £100 back when you come to withdraw but possibly not much else.

 When it comes to investing, you are expecting a higher rate of return on your money and your money back.
 But here is where higher risk is involved, i.e. you might get less money than you put in back depending on when you want to access your money.
-As an example, if you wanted to access your money right at the time of a financial crisis, you might find that the value of your investments have gone down and this is a bad time to sell.
+For example, if you wanted to access your money right during a financial crisis, you might find that the value of your investments have gone down and this is a bad time to sell.

-The types of investments you might include – shares, property, businesses, websites etc. In general, things that earn you an income and have a strong likelihood of going up in value over the longer term.
+The types of investments you might include – shares, property, businesses, websites etc. In general, things that earn you an income are likely to increase in value over the longer term.